daattali/daattali.github.io/projects.md

 - **[Impact Replays](https://daattali.com/shiny/cfl/)** - I participated in a national hackathon ([SportsHack15](http://sportshackweekend.org/ca/2015/)) and won 3rd place with this app.
 We had to build something that would increase engagement of CFL (Canadian Football League) fans.
 This app uses play-by-play data from games to let you focus on just the action moments of games.

+- **[Settlers of Catan Turn Analyzer](https://deanattali.com/settlers-catan-turn-analyzer/)** - You really think that 4 came up more than the 8?
+Tired of everyone "wrongly" claiming you take the longest turns?
+Only one way to find out!

 - **[Minesweeper](/files/Minesweeper)** - tiny Minesweeper game I built as part of the interview process with Airbnb.
 It's not fancy at all, but it's the best I could do in the two hours they allotted me back in the day.

 - **[Building your own portable oldies gaming console](https://github.com/daattali/rasperry-pi-gaming-console-setup)** - I bought a raspberry pi and turned it into an awesome portable gaming console that supports SNES/PS1/GameGear/GameBoy.
 Super cool.